Wednesday, February 18, 2009

 Samir Nasri delivered a dangerous 70th-minute corner that corner that had it fallen to someone other than Alexandre Song may well have ended in the back of the net rather than being steered wide of the far post.

-Jermaine Jenas with his chest and firing a volley on the turn that whistled past the post with Almunia well beaten.
+Moments after that chance Keane had his best opportunity, controlling a flick-on from Jermaine Jenas with his chest and firing a volley on the turn that whistled past the post with Almunia well beaten.

 Both sides had chances to win it in stoppage time, when Bendtner had a rasping shot tipped over the bar by Cudicini before Modric found himself in plenty of space only to fire a shot right at Almunia, but the Gunners held out to extend their unbeaten league run to 11 games.